Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Comparison with the algorithms for the max-linear model and for Gaussian processes with transformed marginals

 The results of the simulation study are shown in Table \ref{res}.
 Here, $CRPS_{K}$ and $MAE_{K}$ for $PPP$ can be interpreted as reference values as the first method is exact.
 We note that conditional sampling for max-linear models performs worse than conditional sampling via transformation to Gaussian marginals.

 For further analysis and comparison of these methods we do not restrict ourselves to pointwise prediction, but have a look at the sample paths.
-Additionally, pointwise quantile estimation of the conditional distribution can be done including the special case of the conditional median which can be seen as an analogon to Kriging \citep{chiles-delfiner-1999}.
+Additionally, pointwise quantile estimation of the conditional distribution can be done including the special case of the conditional median which can be seen as an analogue to kriging \citep{chiles-delfiner-1999}.
 In case of conditional sampling via the Poisson point process and conditional sampling of a max-linear model the quantiles have to be estimated from the empirical conditional distribution.
-For sampling via Gaussian transformation the quantiles can be calculated directly by the means of Kriging result and variance.
+For sampling via Gaussian processes the quantiles can be calculated from the kriged value and the kriging variance.

-Figure \ref{fig:condplot_all} shows five sample paths and the median of the Gaussian extreme value process conditional on \begin{enumerate} \item[a. ] observations at four locations $-2$, $-1$, $1$, $2$, \item[b. ] observations at eleven locations $-2.5, -2, \ldots, 2, 2.5$. \end{enumerate} In general, conditional simulation via the Poisson point process yields sample paths which capture the main features of the process quite well.
+Figure \ref{fig:condplot_all} shows five sample paths and the median of the Smith process on \begin{enumerate} \item[a. ] observations at four locations $-2$, $-1$, $1$, $2$, \item[b. ] observations at eleven locations $-2.5, -2, \ldots, 2, 2.5$. \end{enumerate} In general, conditional simulation via the Poisson point process yields sample paths which capture the main features of the process quite well.
 Even in the case of four observations parts of the sample path are reconstructed exactly with a positive probability.
 For eleven observations most of the sample path is restored with high probability.